 Real fruit, sourced in the U.S., is one way to get that natural flavor and color with a great story that consumers are primed to appreciate.
 Both in response to this trend and as a proactive approach, many food companies are looking to differentiate their labels for these discerning consumers and stand out on the shelf.

 In the cool, marine climate of the Pacific Northwest, Washington red raspberries are picked at the peak of ripeness, maintaining both flavor and color.
-Washington state grows 90 percent of the domestic frozen red raspberry crop, packed as frozen whole raspberries, frozen whole/broken raspberries, dehydrated powder and fragments, seeded or seedless puree, and concentrate that are the perfect complement to various products.
+Washington state grows 90% of the domestic frozen red raspberry crop, packed as frozen whole raspberries, frozen whole/broken raspberries, dehydrated powder and fragments, seeded or seedless puree, and concentrate that are the perfect complement to various products.
 Among these formats, Washington state growers offer a seedless, pasteurized puree that tastes like ripe berries off the cane in a puree format, packed with real fruit flavor and vibrant color.

-The use of real fruit in products offers not only the clean label benefit but also nutritional benefits that consumers also value.
+The use of real fruit in products offers not only the clean label benefit but also nutritional benefits that consumers value.
 For instance, one cup of raspberries is just 73 calories and packed with 6 grams of fiber (21% Daily Value) and 25 mg of vitamin C (27% Daily Value).
 Raspberries are one of the lowest in natural sugar content compared to other berries as well.
 Research studies continue to point toward key benefits of the vitamin C, fiber and phytochemicals in raspberries, including anti-inflammatory, anti-oxidative and metabolic stabilizing properties.

 As consumers demand more transparency in labeling and more health-conscious options, the use of real fruit ingredients is a win-win for many companies to meet these consumer expectations.
 Washington red raspberries can be a great place to start that journey.
+Download our Buyer’s Guide below for more information on our various formats and how they can suite your needs or find a supplier here.